 Building a Marketing Strategy for Chrome Extensions

-So you want to market and grow a Google Chrome extension?
+So you want to market and promote a Google Chrome extension?
 First you need to plan and know your audience and their needs, something smart marketers are good at.

 First map out your objectives for your extension.
 What are your goals and how will you measure success?
 Create a roadmap with milestones like user acquisition targets, engagement metrics and revenue goals.